 wondering where class methods are stored.
 Let’s look at the code that

-created the name
+created the name variable again:

 NSString *name =